 Parodied by an episode of Futurama. when the gang goes to the beach just in time for the beach to be overrun by Omicronians, with Fry walking onto the beach, and saying, "Hey, the Statue of liberty!" and then Leela shows off a series of others, and Bender comments about a particular evil scientist who moved them all to that particular beach after becoming ruler of the planet, and superimposing his face over one of the presidents on Mount Rushmore.

-In The Simpsons the CN Tower features prominently in the episode where they go to Toronto.
-The Eiffel Tower Effect is quite justified, actually.
-It's so tall you really can see it from damn near anywhere within city limits.
-If anything they don't show it enough.
+Justified in The Simpsons.
+The CN Tower features prominently in the episode where they go to Toronto, but this is just Truth in Television.
+It's so tall you really can see it from damn near anywhere within city limits (cf. Real Life).
+If anything, they don't show it enough.

 In the opening credits of Jackie Chan Adventures the Golden Gate Bridge is a regular feature, and in the Grand Finale it is damaged along with half the city.
 However, once the Big Bad is defeated the city magically is repaired, saving the bridge presumably.
 Also, the Bay Bridge, Transamerica Pyramid, and Coit Tower make appearances throughout the show.